When Your Child Has a Urinary Tract Infection (UTI)

 - Teach girls to wipe from the front to back when using the bathroom.

 - If your child has a UTI, he or she may need ultrasound imaging of the kidneys and bladder.
-This helps the doctor rule out possible anatomical problems that could cause a UTI.
-If problems are found, or if your child has recurrent UTIs, additional imaging tests may be helpful.
+This helps the healthcare provider rule out possible anatomical problems that could cause a UTI.
+If problems are found, or if your child has repeated UTIs, more imaging tests may be helpful.